abhishekarya1/DSA-2k23/arrays.md

 **Single element occuring more than `n/4` times** (`25%`) [link](https://leetcode.com/problems/element-appearing-more-than-25-in-sorted-array) - sort array and check majority count (> n/4) for each quadrant border (n/4, n/2, 3n/4, n-1) using Binary Search (use UB and LB)

+**Longest consecutive sequence in an array**: array can be unsorted
+- `O(n^3)` approach with a loop and a while loop to iterate till we keep finding `element + 1` for each element, find using linear search
+- `Onlogn` sort and do pairwise adjacent comparison and calc run length max for consecutives
+- use a populated `set` and do linear traversal on it, if `element - 1` is not present in set, this is where we start run length and set `cnt = 1` and keep checking set for `element + 1` and updating `cnt++`, if `element-1` is present it would've been counted by previous run length so do nothing

 **Next Permutation**: find first COUNTER-INVERSION from right, consider element on the left (`i`), find first number from right greater than it, swap them, reverse from `i+1` till the end.
 Edge case is when no counter-inversion is found, this means array is reverse sorted `3 2 1` and next permutation is reverse sort of it `1 2 3`
 - **LOGIC**: split will have smaller elements on left side and greater on right side (find counter-inversion), bring smallest from right half to left side (find greater and swap), need smallest possible permutation as next so we sort (reverse)